 - An idea that answered a real need

 - A doable idea

-The students discussed the ideas, trying to convince other groups to follow theirs and then a vote was held using stickers - every student placed five stickers that were given to them atop the ideas they liked.
-The idea earning the most stickers was titled the winner.
+The students discussed the ideas, trying to convince other groups to follow theirs, and then a vote was held using stickers.
+Every student placed five stickers on the ideas they liked.
+The idea that earned the most votes was titled as the winner.

 - Games for people with disabilities

 - AFC (Activities For the Community)